chandanmallik/web-scraping-project/README.md

 #### NOTE : The current code and environment is path dependent and machine dependent , for windows or linux we need different chrome driver and path specification.

+### How to use?
+1.open main.py and run it will ask for input and it will automatically save in local database (as project is machine dependent so we need few modification to run on different machine)

 ### Description